Qeolvdxu/ride_the_commandline/README.md

          This puzzle consists of... nothing!
 You will use your basic command line skills to create, move, delete, and copy files.
 The basics are all you need to solve this puzzle.

+    * use 'git clone https://github.com/Qeolvdxu/ride_the_commandline/blob/main/README.md' to get a copy of this repo
     * create a directory called step-by-step
     * move into the new directory
     * use the '>' command to store the output of 'ls ..' into a file ( '..' is the parent directory while '.' is the curren )